The course will be delivered in 52 weeks (one year).

 - AHCPCM302 Provide information on plants and their culture (Core)

 - AHCPMG302 Control plant pests, diseases and disorders (Core)

 - AHCSOL303 Implement soil improvements for garden and turf areas (Core)

 - AHCBER301 Work effectively in an emergency disease or plant pest response (Elective)

 - AHCCHM304 Transport and store chemicals (Elective)

-- AHCCHM303 Prepare and apply chemicals (Elective)
+- AHCCHM307 Prepare and apply chemicals to control pest, weeds and diseases (Elective)